bkesterbyld/maroon-potato/src/pages/index.md

       Above is a global computing network that replaces databases, backend coding, app servers, containers, DevOps and scores of low level tasks.
-The experience is no code and fast, freeing your brain to focus on UX, client logic and other higher level work.
+The experience is no code and fast, freeing you to focus on interfaces, client logic and other high level work.
     actions: []
     video_embed_html: ''
     media_position: top